 Of the 90 units necessary for graduation, 49 are required; the remaining units may be selected from electives and seminars.
 All degree credits must be completed within five years of matriculation.

-Gonzaga's legal education program is deliberately.
+Gonzaga's legal education program is deliberate.
 The rigorous, well-rounded curriculum focuses on legal analysis, problem-solving, values, and ethics.
 Equally important is the emphasis on practical experience, enabling students to develop real-world lawyering skills.
 The unique first-year program at Gonzaga exposes students to simulated skills training in litigation and transactional work in the fall and spring semesters, respectively, evidencing Gonzaga's commitment to these goals.
 As a further component to this innovative approach to legal education, the School of Law offers upper-division electives in many different areas of the law, including: trial and appellate advocacy, environment/natural resource law, business and commercial law and international law.
 To complete their education all students are required to engage in experiential learning, either through working in a professional externship or in Gonzaga's legal clinic, during their second or third year of studies.

 University Legal Assistance

 Gonzaga School of Law operates the University Legal Assistance program as an on-campus clinic that provides legal services to low-income persons.
 It is a major provider of pro bono legal services in the Spokane area.
 The clinic offers its students the opportunity to practice law, under appropriate lawyer supervision, while still in school.
 Rule 9 of the Washington State Bar Association allows students who have completed two years of course work (60 semester credits) to practice law under the supervision of a licensed attorney.
 On-campus clinical offerings include a general practice clinic and specific subject area clinics in consumer law, business law, elder law, Indian law, and tax law.